ovh/docs/pages/platform/public-cloud/resize_instance_manager/guide.en-asia.md

 > [!primary]
 >
-> Please note that you can only upgrade classic models, any model whose disk size is lower than your current model's disk size will not be available for use.<br/>
+> For classic models, you can switch to any flavor that have a similar or bigger disk.
+You can't switch to a model with a smaller disk.<br/>
 >
 > Only **Flexible instances** can be upgraded and downgraded while maintaining a fix disk size of 50GB.
 >

-Next, you can switch to a `Flexible instance`{.action} if desired.
+If your disk is equal or smaller to 50GB, you can switch to a `Flexible instance`{.action} if desired.

 > [!warning]
 > Note that in case you are editing a flex instance, it is not possible to revert to a classic instance via the control panel.
 For more information, please consult our guide on [Revert a flex instance](https://docs.ovh.com/asia/en/public-cloud/revert-a-flex-instance/).